You Don't Need More Insight. You Need to Breathe.

 The Patient Who Resisted

+She closed her eyes.
+She breathed.
 For about thirty seconds, nothing happened.
-Then I watched her shoulders drop.
-Physically drop, by maybe two inches.
-The muscles in her face softened.
-Her hands unclenched from the armrests.
+Then her shoulders dropped.
+Physically dropped, by maybe two inches.
+Her face softened.
+Her hands unclenched.

 When she opened her eyes, they were wet.
 “I don’t know why I’m crying,” she said.